Enumeration Reducibility in Closure Spaces with Applications to Logic and Algebra: Maximal elements

+As we saw earlier, the closed subset $\emptyset$ is not finitely presented in the quasivariety $V$ of closed subsets of $\mathbb{R}$, as any finitely presented closed set contains neighborhoods of $\pm \infty$.

-In both cases, the problem is uniformly solvable: there exists an algorithm that, given a finite presentation of a simple group $G$ (resp. a minimal subshift $S$) decides the word problem of $G$ (resp. the set of admisssible words of $S$). \end{cor}
+This means that, in the first three cases, the reduction is uniform.
+In particular there exists an algorithm that, given a minimal subshift of finite type $S$ (resp. a finitely axiomatisable complete theory $S$, a f.g. simple group) computes the set of forbidden words of $S$ (resp. the set of valid formulas in $S$, the word problem of $G$).

+The reduction is not uniform in the last case: To enumerate the set of open rational intervals $]p,q[$ that contain $x$ from the set of open rational intervals that do not contain $x$, we need an additional information about $x$, e.g. in the form of a finite interval that contains it.
+This phenomenon is well known in computable analysis.